Planning the funeral

 Cremated remains

 The market for receptacles of cremated remains is inexhaustible and they are often very costly.
 Again, it’s worth thinking about what purpose you’ll use it for: a keepsake to wear or display, something that will be buried, or to be kept in until you decide what to do with them.
-Most coffin manufacturers make receptacles for ashes too which you’ll find when you check out their website.
+Most coffin manufacturers make receptacles for ashes too which you can find if you check out their websites.

 Elements of a funeral